Committed to the Wairarapa

 Stonehenge Aotearoa – a full-scale working adaptation of England’s Stonehenge, near Carterton.

-Don’t forget the olive groves – call into Olivo and sample award-winning olive oils.
+Olive groves – call in and sample award-winning olive oils.

 Palliser Bay – see the spooky Putangirua Pinnacles, photogenic fur seals and Cape Palliser Lighthouse.